 Did you know that used tissues are not recyclable?
 Luckily, the resurgence of the handkerchief is real.
 Whether you use a tissue or hanky, it's always important to remember to wash your hands after use to ensure you don't spread viruses to other surfaces.

 And they're actually not as daggy as they used to be (no offence dad) - check out these gorgeous printed hankies we found at Amy Jade Creations.

 Current evidence suggests that novel coronavirus may remain viable for hours to days on surfaces.
 Disinfecting is a best-practice measure for prevention of COVID-19 and other viral respiratory illnesses.

 And as it turns out, acetic acid (a.k.a. white vinegar) is a great disinfectant.
-Whilst the EPA hasn't reviewed vinegar for use against the virus, it's certainly a solid solution if panic buying hits the cleaning aisle and you don't anything else on hand.
+Whilst the EPA hasn't reviewed vinegar for use against the virus, it's not a bad solution if panic buying hits the cleaning aisle and you literally don't anything else on hand.